demetriosoccasional verse

 The wind heightened and he hugged his heavy shawl more closely about him

-And moved to the shelter of some trees by the side of the road –
+And moved to the shelter of some trees next to the massive gate.

 What was there to celebrate he asked himself... staring out from behind his hood